Indonesian Tsunami: Death Toll Hits 1,200; Survivors Desperate For Aid

 The earthquake was caused by "strike-slip faulting at shallow depths," the U.S. Geological Survey says.
 And while it's common to focus on temblors' epicenters, the agency says, "earthquakes of this size are more appropriately described as slip over a larger fault area."
 It estimates that this quake's size was around 80x30 km — or roughly 50 by 20 miles.

-The U.S.G.S. adds, "Shallow earthquakes of this size can often have a deadly impact on nearby communities."
+The USGS adds, "Shallow earthquakes of this size can often have a deadly impact on nearby communities."